WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 It runs a callback **only when the node is created**.

-You can attach several effects to the same DOM element by using the syntax`data-wp-init--[unique-id]`.
+You can attach several `wp-init` to the same DOM element by using the syntax`data-wp-init--[unique-id]`.

 _Example of `data-wp-init` directive_
 ```html